openwpm/OpenWPM/README.md

         year      = "2016",
     }

-As of October 2018 OpenWPM has been used in [26 studies](https://webtransparency.cs.princeton.edu/webcensus/index.html#Users).
+OpenWPM has been used in over [25 studies](https://webtransparency.cs.princeton.edu/webcensus/index.html#Users).

 License
 -------